dibalokechanda/dibalokechanda.github.io/_posts/2023-08-29-a-reference-guide-to-statistics-blog.md

 > Sampling Distribution of the Sample Variance for a normal distribution

 Suppose the distribution we are sampling from is normally distribution with a population variance of $\sigma^2$.
 And we sample $n$ independent samples from the distribution.
-In that case, the sampling distribution of  <b>modified sample variance </b> (modified by dividing by $\sigma^2$) is given by a chi-square distribution which can be expressed as follows:
+In that case, the sampling distribution of  <b>modified sample variance </b> (modified by scaling with $\frac{(n-1)}{\sigma^2}$) is given by a chi-square distribution which can be expressed as follows:

 $$
 \chi^2=\frac{(n-1) s^2}{\sigma^2}
 $$

 This is chi-square distribution with $n-1$ degrees of freedom.
-Again to reiterate this is not the exact distribution for the sample variance; rather if the sample variance is scaled.
+Again to reiterate this is not the exact distribution for the sample variance; rather a scaled version of the sample variance.